lsst-tstn/tstn-020/index.rst

 #.
 Create pull request(s) (PRs) to have the files reviewed

-    PRs must be created for all repositories that where modified during the process, including, but not limited to, the configuration repository, ancillary software and documentation.
+    You must create PRs for all repositories that were modified during the process, including, but not limited to, the configuration repository, ancillary software and documentation.

-    The PRs will follow the standard review procedure.
+    Once the PRs are reviewed and approved, the files can be merged and subsequently tagged.
-    Once the they are approved, merged, tagged and released, the new configuration becomes official and will be deployed as part of the standard deployment process.
+    The new configuration then becomes official and will be deployed as part of the standard deployment process.

 Exceptions